MarkSimos/cloud-adoption-framework/docs/security/risk-insights.md

 >
 >> The person who owns (and accepts) the risk is the one who will stand in front of the news cameras and explain to the world why the worst case scenario happened.

-When mature, the objective of security, is to expose risks, mitigate risks, and empower business change with minimal risk.
+When mature, the objective of security is to expose risks, mitigate risks, and empower business change with minimal risk.
 That level of maturity requires risk insights and deep security integration.
 At any maturity level of organization, the top security risks to the organization should appear on the organization's risk register and be actively managed down to an acceptable level like any other risk.

 ## What is Cybersecurity Risk?